 |Green Card.
 Not quite as green as the name might suggest|

-The Green Card scheme is a way for countries that haven't signed up to an EU agreement on motor insurance to recognise policies issued abroad.
+(Technical bit): The Green Card scheme is a way for countries to recognise foreign insurance policies, even if they haven't signed up to an EU agreement on motor insurance.
 For us, that meant Turkey, Montenegro and Bosnia-Herzegovina, plus any other Balkan countries we opted to visit.
 One quick phone call to each of our insurers and we were sorted, with one exception: I couldn't get cover for Bosnia.
 Or Macedonia.
 Or Albania.
 Or Kosovo.
-Of these, only Bosnia was a potential problem, as we were all looking forward to going there, and information online about buying insurance at the border was unreliable at best.
-Nothing for it but to hope for the best and see what'd happen.
+Of these, only Bosnia was a problem, as we were all looking forward to going there, and information online about buying insurance at the border was unreliable at best.
+Nothing for it but to hope for the best and see what would happen.

 Next on the list was an International Driving Permit.
 Not strictly required for any of the countries we were going to, at least for anyone with a UK photocard driving licence, but handy to have all the same.
 But the best reason to have one is the document itself.